2016 Summer Olympics: Olympic Golden Rings Awards

 In November 2017, the International Olympic Committee announced the winners of the Golden rings in six categories for the best broadcast coverage of the Games.
 The Best Olympic Sports Production was awarded to Beach Volleyball, produced by Geoff Johnson and directed by Greg Breakell and Gary Milkis.
 The production for the cycling road race and Sailing came second and third.
 The next category was the best Olympic feature, for which TV Globo's show Esporte Espetacular finished third, and CCTV China's feature A Sequel of Love came second.
 The winner was NBC Olympics for their feature The Most Beautiful Thing.
 The third category was The Best Athlete Profile, for which RTBF from Belgium collected the third place prize for their profile of Nafi Thiam.
-TV Globo went one better than the previous category coming second with their profile of Isaquias Queiroz.
+Globo went one better than the previous category coming second with their profile of Isaquias Queiroz.
 The winner of the category again was NBC, this time for their piece on Wayde van Niekerk.
 The Best On-Air Promotion was announced next, with the BBC Sport winning with NBC coming second this time and BNT from Bulgaria finishing third.
 The Best Olympic Digital Service went to NBC, with ZDF and SporTV/Globosat picking up the second and third places.
 The Best Olympic Programme was awarded to SporTV/Globosat, while TV Globo and BBC Sport completed the podium.